nuuuwan/news_lk3_data/README.md

 *2024-09-27 12:19:00* · [`adaderanalk`](https://www.adaderana.lk/news/102299/imthiaz-bakeer-markar-appointed-sjb-chairman) · `en`

 Former SJB parliamentarian Imthiaz Bakeer Markar has been appointed as the new Chairman of the Samagi Jana Balawegaya (SJB).

+Meanwhile, former SJB MP Kabir Hashim has been appointed as the General Secretary of Samagi Jana Sandanaya, says SJB General Secretary Ranjith Madduma Bandara.

 ◼️